 The Bible was written by several people, in different languages, over a vast period of time, yet it nonetheless has a unity that is worth exploring as a work of literature.
 Over the course of this semester, students will read the entire Bible and discuss theories of authorship, genre and the history of the Bible's literary influence.
 While the Bible cannot be discussed without considering religion, please note this in not a religious studies course.
-Additional Prerequisite: Must be a Junior or higher to take this course.

-Prereq: Instructor Permission from: Daugherty, Sr M. K. Or EN 215 Lecture Min Grade: B Min Credits: 3.00
+Prerequisite: Must be a Junior or higher.
+Instructor Permission Or EN 215 Lecture Min Grade: B Min Credits: 3.00